vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ### Accessing current shipping method's details outside the component

+You have to show the information about a selected shipping method inside order review component.
+For that purpose, you need to load it and share between components.

 `useShippingProvider` is a composable created for loading and saving a current shipping method.
-It stores the information in some property of a `state` object.
+After calling `load` method, it stores the information in some property of a `state` object, so you can access it from many places.

 :::warning
 The property's name depends on provider.
 Check documentation of your shipping provider to find it out.